6 Ways High School Students Can Prepare for Careers in Sports

 Use your passion for sports to prepare for a career in the field by taking advantage of a variety of ways to gain important skills and knowledge.
 Opportunities are numerous for high school students who know where to look and how to employ the right strategy.
 By participating in the right activities in school and in the community, you can gain valuable experience for when you land on a college campus.
 Six activities all present pathways to careers in sports, so position yourself for success by involving yourself in as many of them as possible.

-Leverage your athletic experiences by staying in contact with coaches and other leaders who may be able to boost your career later.
+Leverage your athletic experiences by joining a team and staying in contact with coaches and other leaders who may be able to boost your career later.
 Plus, you will learn all about winning, losing, teamwork, overcoming adversity, the value of practice habits, and many other life lessons that will inform your professional career.